Hayden5

 Hayden5 is a video creation company headquartered in New York City, with offices in Los Angeles.
 The company was co-founded by Todd Wiseman Jr and.
 Milos S. Silber in 2009.
+Wiseman Jr resigned from his role in Summer 2023.

 History

 Early years

 Todd Wiseman Jr and Milos S. Silber met as film students at New York University in 2005.
 They were neighbors on the fifth floor of the Hayden Hall dormitory, which later inspired the name of their company.
 As students, the pair began collaborating on small film projects in New York City.
 Silber was born in Brazil and moved to Westchester, New York during grade school.
 Wiseman Jr grew up in Tampa, Florida.